vorpalnet/blade/INSTALLING.md

 # Installing BLADE

+*For the sales engineer who has to stand it up, demo it, and defend it in the room.*

+BLADE turns a base OCCAS install into a running, converged SIP cluster — one that scales online, speaks TLS on every channel, patches atomically, and restarts itself after a reboot — from a single re-runnable installer.
+The installer is itself part of the pitch: `./install.sh myenv`, a handful of guided steps, and you have a distributed engine tier whose **calls survive a node dropping**, because BLADE serializes session state across the cluster instead of pinning it to one JVM.
+This guide is how that works — close enough to the metal to answer the hard question a customer's architect will ask.

 BLADE ships three command-line tools, named for the three stages of getting it running.
 This guide covers the first — standing up the server.